mauriziocescon/myws/README.md

       children: children,
     },

-    // wildcard to avoid redirection while routing from mf1 to mf_x { path: '**', component: PageNotFoundComponent },
+    // wildcard to avoid exceptions while routing from mf1 to mf_x { path: '**', component: PageNotFoundComponent },
   ] as Route[];
 };